Delusional systems are logically coherent sets of beliefs. They merely fail correspond to the outside world.

 I believe that the square root of two is irrational.
 I can hold the entire proof in my head at once.
 I believe, a bit less, that all polynomials have roots partly because I passed an exam based primarily in recapitulating the entire algebraic proof.
 I do not remember the proof but I remember remembering it.
 I met a mathematics student who felt that she could not really believe a theorem whose proof she could not comprehend simultaneously.
 She, like all mathematicians, understood big proofs only a little at a time.

 I believe that two computers will compute π to one million decimal places and get the same results even by different methods after their programs have been debugged.
 This is quite remarkable for computers are of this universe and not the normal Platonic universe of mathematics.
-(And then, of course, Gödel came along and convinced me of something that has no formal proof; but that does not impugn the proofs that formal logic does express.)

 I remember very clearly one morning in about the third grade a talk by a visitor to our class.
 She was telling us about nutrition.
 I had not yet learned the meaning of “propaganda”, at least in its narrow sense, but the concept was already very familiar to me.
 She was giving us no reasons for believing what she was saying.
 I think that my skepticism arose from several factors.
 What she was saying was inconvenient to believe.
 She provided no conceptual glue (logic) to relate the assertions.
 It wasn’t very coherent.
 She did not even claim that there were reasons for believing what she said.
 To this day have I have difficulty believing assertions about nutrition.
+They come without proof, or even rumor of proof.

 See Logic, Evolution, Math etc. too.